Interface ILoggingTool

 public interface ILoggingTool

 Useful for logging messages.
-Often used as a class static variable instantiated like (see LoggingToolFactory):
+Recommended to be used as a private static variable instantiated using LoggingToolFactory.createLoggingTool(Class):

 public class SomeClass {